autioch/qb-log/readme.md

 Boolean, specifies if the current time should be printed at the beginning of the line.

 ### formatter
-This function will be passed the `prefix` string, which can be modified, however to have keep the indentation, it's length should not be modified. qbLog itself uses the `chalk` module, that colorizes font or background of the formatter.
+This function will be passed the `prefix` string, which can be modified.
+However the length of the string should not be modified, as this would break the indentation of the messages. qbLog itself uses the `chalk` module, that colorizes font or background of the formatter.

 ## Custom Profiles
 If neither `sysLog` nor `simple` suits You, instead of passing profile name, a dictionary of printer definitions can be passed.